broccolijs/broccoli/README.md

 [![Build Status](https://travis-ci.org/joliss/broccoli.png?branch=master)](https://travis-ci.org/joliss/broccoli)

 A fast, reliable asset builder & server.
+Like Sprockets, but better architected and not tied to Rails.

 For the command line interface, see [broccoli-cli](https://github.com/joliss/broccoli-cli).

-For a sample app, see [joliss's broccoli branch of ember-app-kit](https://github.com/joliss/ember-app-kit/tree/broccoli).
+For a sample app, see [joliss/ember-app-kit#broccoli](https://github.com/joliss/ember-app-kit/tree/broccoli).

 **This is pre-alpha work-in-progress.
 It's not usable for building actual JavaScript applications yet.**